sheillamacharia/aviation_risk_insights/README.md

 # aviation_risk_insights
-Investigating a century of aviation accidents and incidents to generate actionable insights for stakeholders in aviation safety.
+Examining a century's worth of aviation mishaps and accidents to produce useful information for aviation safety stakeholders.

 # **Overview**

-This project analyzes historical aviation accident data to uncover patterns, evaluate accident severity, and identify risk factors associated with different aircraft types, operators, and regions.
-The goal is to provide data-driven insights that can help improve aviation safety decision-making and resource allocation.
+In order to find trends, assess the severity of accidents, and pinpoint risk factors related to various aircraft types, operators, and geographical areas, this project examines historical aviation accident data.
+The objective is to offer data-driven insights that can enhance resource allocation and aviation safety decision-making.

 # **Business Understanding**

 # Stakeholder: